 And while most of the emphasis has been on functionality and user experiences, these upgrades will almost inevitably help lower costs.
 Housing and Urban Development, for example, expects to save $8 million a year on maintenance costs after a mainframe migration.
 At the IRS, every call from a taxpayer costs $41, versus pennies for digital interactions.

-These kinds of successes are within reach for federal agencies of any size with the Brightspot CMS for Government.
-To learn more or schedule a demo, contact us.
+These kinds of successes are within reach for federal agencies of any size with Brightspot for Government.